Kids were happy to return home – leaving behind homeless cats and dogs, haggling and tuc-tucs

 Back at the Riad, the kids were ready to go home.
 It gave me a taste of more.
 I thought, when I retire I must come here.
 Buy a Riad, have some friendly staff, invite all my friends over, learn proper French, some Arabic, rent out rooms, relax, have tea and appreciate life.

-I have made a few changes in my life.
-I will try to take more breaks, more tea, room scents, talk to people, talk to strangers, and smile more often.
-I’m lucky to be able to travel and see places.
-On the flight home with Norwegian there was still some sense of an atmosphere.
+On the flight back home with Norwegian there was still some sense of an atmosphere.
 Marrakech had made an impression.
 Colours, clothing, noise, smell, camels, herbs and spices.

-Marrakech with kids.
-Kids were happy to go back to their reality world, leaving behind homeless cats and dogs, haggling and tuc tucs.
-But Marrakech did wow me, even though it is touristy and talked about.
+My kids returned happy to their reality world, leaving behind homeless cats and dogs, haggling and tuc tucs.
+But Marrakech with kids did wow me, even though it is touristy.
 It has a natural charm.
-Its unique.
+Unique.
 Nowhere in the world will you find anything like it.
 Anything is possible.
 Anything can be handmade.
 Old and new.

 I’m definitely going back.
-To see all the culture sights, I didn’t see with my kids.
-Book noisy free Hammams and massages, drink mint tea and write another article – without kids.
+To see more of the culture sights.
+Book a noisy-free Hammams and massages, drink mint tea and write another article – without kids.